CactiLab/2020-ectf-rit-system/tools/README.md

-# Project Build and File Creation Toolchain
+# Project Build and File Creation Toolchain (RIT design)

-The following set of tools provides an example that meets all eCTF functional requirements (although in an insecure way).
+The following set of tools provides build scripts that meets all eCTF functional requirements (although in an insecure way).
-Note that several of the implementation details here are NOT required, but might be useful to keep around (e.g., the use of json format and the modular design of the buildDevice script)

-## Insecure Example to Protect a Song
+## Protect a Song
 Here is an example of how to use these scripts together to define regions and users, and then protect a song.
 For more information and diagrams please see the rules document.